UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/declarations/functions.md

 void __ON_END__();
 ```
 `__ON_CONSTRUCT__`
-: Called after the model is parsed and compiled.
+: Called after the system (or a process) representation is constructed when specified in global declarations (or a template local declarations respectively).
 Useful to initialize `meta` variables and external libraries.

 `__ON_DESTRUCT__`
-: Called before the model is destroyed.
+: Called before the system (or a process) representation is destroyed when specified in global declarations (or a template local declarations respectively).
 Useful to release resources in external libraries.

 `__ON_BEGIN__`
 : Called before a query is started.
 Useful to initialize variables and external libraries.